 Use good judgment.
 Consider Miro’s principles of business conduct, values and policies before taking action.

 Ask questions.
 When in doubt about how to proceed, discuss it with a Miro manager, People Business Partner, or Miro Legal.

 Failure to comply with Miro’s Code of Conduct, or failure to report a violation, may result in disciplinary action up to and including termination of employment or the end of your working relationship with Miro.

 Miro will not retaliate—and will not tolerate retaliation—against any individual for filing any good-faith complaint with Miro or through its Whistleblower Hotline, or for participating in the investigation of any such complaint.

 While this Code applies to everyone at Miro equally, employees in a managerial role have heightened responsibilities.

-Most specifically, you must report matters that may indicate a violation of the Code or any other Company policy to the People Team and/or Miro Legal.
+Most specifically, you must report matters that may indicate a violation of the Code or any other Company policy to the Employee Relations Team and/or Miro Legal.

 If you are a manager, you are expected to lead your team by example, including by doing the following: